alertlogic/yum-s3-iam/README.md

 Some use-cases (Continuous Integration, Docker) involve S3-hosted yum repositories being accessed from outside EC2.
 For those cases two options are available:
-- Use AWS API keys in AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY (and
+- Use AWS API keys in AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY (and optionally AWS_SESSION_TOKEN) environment variables.
-  optionally AWS_SESSION_TOKEN) environment variables.
-Those will be used as a fallback if IAM role credentials can not be accessed.
 - Defining the environment DISABLE_YUM_S3_IAM to 1 will disable the use of the yum-s3-iam plugin.
 This should be used with S3 bucket IP white-listing.

+## Credentials usage priority

+Credentials will be used in the strict priority:

+1. Access key, secret and token set in repository configuration
+2. Environment variables
+3. IAM role(3rd party cross-account), if set in the repo configuration(delegated_role=<rolearn>)
+4. Instance profile IAM role

 ## Limitations